chris-mcdo/obscraper/docs/source/getting-started.rst

     >>> intro_json
     '{"name": "/2006/11/introduction", "number": 18402, ...}'

-This is useful for storing posts for later:
+This is useful when storing posts for later:

 ..  code-block:: python